adjust/ios_sdk/doc/english/adobe.md

 }
 ```

-Before you implement this interface, please take care to consider [possible conditions for usage of some of your data][attribution-data].
+Before you implement this interface, please take care to consider the [possible conditions for usage of some of your data][attribution-data].

 [attribution-data]:     https://github.com/adjust/sdks/blob/master/doc/attribution-data.md
 [attribution-callback]: https://github.com/adjust/ios_sdk#attribution-callback